Augustyniak/RATreeView/README.md

 #RATreeView (iOS 5.0+)

 [![](https://raw.github.com/Augustyniak/RATreeView/master/Screens/animation.gif)](https://raw.github.com/Augustyniak/RATreeView/master/Screens/animation.gif)

-##Purpose
+##Introduction
 RATreeView is a class designed to support implementation of the Tree View on IOS.
 It works as a wrapper for the UITableView, defining its own delegate and data source methods for easier managment for tree data structures.

+As RATreeView is a wrapper for UITableView, most of delegate and data dource methods are just equivalents of specific methods from UITableView delegate and data source protocols.
+They are changed in the way they provide easier managment for the tree structures.
+There are also some new methods in protocols to provide support for expanding and collapsing rows of the tree view.
+It should work on IOS 5.0+.

 ##ARC Compatibility
 RATreeView is implemented using ARC.

 ##Installation
 To use RATreeView in your app, just drag RATreeView class files into your project and add *Quartz* framework to your project (*Quartz* is required since version 0.1.0).
-You can also setup RATreeView in your project using Pods (' pod "RATreeView" ' in your Podfile).

-Nextly, just import RATreeView.h header file and use it!
+You can also setup RATreeView in your project using Pods.
+Nextly, import RATreeView.h header file and use it!

-##Introduction
-As RATreeView is a wrapper for UITableView, most of delegate and data dource methods are just equivalents of specific methods from UITableView delegate and data source protocols.
-They are changed in the way they provide easier managment for the tree structures.
-There are also some new methods in protocols to provide support for expanding and collapsing rows of the tree view.
-It should work on IOS 5.0+.
+####Podfile
+     pod "RATreeView", "~> 0.2.0"

+##Usage

+    RATreeView *treeView = [[RATreeView alloc] initWithFrame:self.view.bounds];
+    treeView.delegate = self;
+    treeView.dataSource = self;

+    [self.view addSubview:treeView];
+    [treeView reloadData];

 ##RATreeNodeInfo
 Almost every methods of the RATreeViewDelegate's and RATreeViewDataSource's protocol have the argument of the class RATreeNodeInfo.
 RATreeNodeInfo is logically connected with *item*.
 The purpose of this parameter is to support programmer with as much information as possible.